Featuring best practices and effective preventive medicine strategies to improve your practice

 A major challenge we face today as primary care clinicians is staying current with the rapid advances in prevention.
 Prevention is a major component of effective primary care practice and one of the unique strengths that we must possess.
 Most existing CME courses focus on prevention in one or several limited spheres.
-In this program, we will focus on screening and prevention and teach you cutting-edge and novel strategies across multiple disciplines.
+In this course, we will focus on screening and prevention and teach you innovative and novel strategies across multiple disciplines.
 Sessions include prevention of cancer, heart disease, infectious diseases, obesity, diabetes, timely updates on COVID-19 prevention, treatment and management; risk management issues in primary care; and a number of inspiring keynotes.
 All sessions will provide you with practical information that you can use now to provide exceptional patient care.
 We will address:

 - Screening and treatment of depression

 - Nutrition counseling and healthy-lifestyle coaching to prevent chronic illnesses

 - Pharmacological management of obesity

 - Lifestyle changes to prevent type 2 diabetes, cardiac disease, hypertension and hyperlipidemia

 - Strategies for managing menopause

 - Recommendations for preventing dementia and osteoporosis